I-Am-Jakoby/Flipper-Zero-BadUSB/Payloads/Flip-Keylogger/README.md

 # Keylogger (CURRENTLY DETECTED - UPDATING ASAP)

-This is a Powershell based keylogger that exfiltrates the logs to discord
+This is a Powershell based keylogger that exfiltrates the logs to discord webhook

 ## Description